2018 US Open – Women's singles final: Sets

 The first set passed by without any major incident, with Osaka breaking twice en route to winning it 6–2.

 With Williams leading the second set, 1–0, 15-40, chair umpire Ramos gave Williams an official warning for coaching, a code violation under International Tennis Federation rules.
-Television replays showed her coach, Patrick Mouratoglou, gesturing to Serena with his hands and nodding, apparently signalling her to move forward towards the net.
+Television replays showed her coach, Patrick Mouratoglou, gesturing to Serena with his hands and nodding, apparently signalling her to move forward toward the net.
 Mouratoglou admitted after the match that he did signal some form of coaching from the players' box, but of which he believed Williams was unaware.
 In response, Williams approached Ramos and told him, "If he's giving me a thumbs up, he's telling me to come on.
 We don't have any code, and I know you don't know that, and I understand why you thought that was coaching but I'm telling you it's not.
 I don't cheat to win.
 I'd rather lose.
 I'm just letting you know."
 Osaka won the next point to level the second set, 1–1.
 During the following court change, leading 2-1, Williams brought up the matter again with Ramos, saying "it's not something I would do but I could understand why you may have thought that but just know I've never cheated."
 Ramos assured Williams that he understood her, the on-court microphone picking him up telling Williams "I understood your reaction as well", which Williams thanked him for; however, the ruling was upheld and the penalty was not retracted.